 According to some studies, there are 37 million Spanish speakers in the United States and the Association of Spanish Language Academies predicts that it will soon be the second largest country of Spanish speakers in the world, after Mexico.

 There are more spanish students than ever before

 The Cervantes Institute (2016 ) estimates that there are 21 million Spanish students worldwide.
-The United States ranks first in a number of Spanish speakers, followed by Brazil and France.
+The United States ranks first in a number of Spanish speakers, followed by Brazil, France and Italy.

 Spanish is a common official language